HarishAtGitHub/elasticsearch-tester/README.md

 which internally points to pythons boolean True and False.
 So now you are free to have json as it is.

-### I don't know python.
-Can I have a sample file and start this .
+### Do I need to know python ?
+If so, Can I have a sample file and start writing the script  ?
 To be frank you need not know any python, because it is abstracted so that no one needs to know the language.
 It is just functions + json.
 It is just like psuedo-code.